Mt Kilimanjaro▾

 Blisters, pain, swelling, sprains

-Proper footwear, foot hygiene, blister treatment, knee supports
+Proper footwear, foot hygiene, blister treatment, and knee supports

 Knowing these potential health issues can significantly improve your Mount Kilimanjaro Climbing experience.
 By being prepared, you can handle these problems effectively and enjoy your climb.